SnowmanSixtyFour/BlueBird64/README.md

 # Blue Bird 64
+<b>PLAY THE GAME [ONLINE](https://snowman64.itch.io/bluebird64)!</b>

 <a href="https://opensource.org/license/mit">
   <img src="https://img.shields.io/badge/License-MIT-blue.svg" width="100" alt="MIT License">
 </a>

-A game made with Unity for my .NET assignment in college in just 2 days.
+### A game made with Unity for my .NET assignment in college in just 2 days.
+Take wing with a blue bird in a fully 3D environment.
+Jump through pipes and try to get the highest score.

 To learn more about the assignment, read the [Submission Report](https://github.com/SnowmanSixtyFour/BlueBird64/blob/college-submission/docs/report.pdf).
 ## Credits